WDI-SEA/interview-questions/readme.md

 Unit Testing - As the name suggests, this method tests at the object level.
 Individual software components are tested for any errors.
 Knowledge of the program is needed for this test and the test codes are created to check if the software behaves as it is intended to.

 * What is the purpose of a code style linting tool?
-Linting is the process of running a program that will analyse code for potential errors.
+Linting is the process of running a program that will analyse code for potential stylistic errors.
+A linter is a nice tool to have to enforce consistent coding patterns througout an app.

+- improper indentation
+- inconsisten snake_case vs camelCase
+- consistent single or double quote usage
+- non-matching brackets, quotes, curly braces
+- long lines past 80 or 100 characters

+teams can config linters to detect any stylistic conventions they care about.

+code repos can prevent code from being commited until they pass a linter.

 * What is End-to-end (E2E) testing?
 How can it be implemented in frameworks like Angular and Rails?

+End to end testing refers to testing everything from the client end to the server end.
+Angular provides its own end to end framework.

 ## Coding Questions: